bitfloat/bitfield/README.md

-This package is designed to build sequences of bits (i.e., [bitfields](https://en.wikipedia.org/wiki/Bit_field)) to capture the computational footprint of a scientific/modelling workflow.
+This package is designed to build sequences of bits (i.e., [bitfields](https://en.wikipedia.org/wiki/Bit_field)) to capture the computational footprint of any (scientific) model workflow or output.
+The bit sequence is then encoded as an integer value that stores a range of information into a single column of a table or a raster layer.
 This can be useful when documenting

-- the metadata of any tabular dataset by collecting information throughout the dataset creation process,
+- the metadata of any dataset by collecting information throughout the dataset creation process,
 - a provenance graph that documents how a gridded modelled data product was built,
 - intermediate data that accrue along a workflow, or
-- a set of output metrics or parameters
+- a set of output metrics or parameters.

-into a sequence of bits that are encoded as a single integer value that is stored in a column of a table or a raster layer.

 Think of a bit as a switch representing off and on states.
 A combination of a pair of bits can store four states, and n bits can accommodate 2^n states.
-In R, integers are typically 32-bit values, allowing a single integer to store 32 switches (called `flags` here) and 2^32 states.
 These states could be the outcomes of (simple) tests that document binary responses, cases or numeric values.
-Those data could be described as meta-analytic or meta-algorithmic data, because they can be re-used to extend the analysis pipeline or algorithm by downstream applications.
+The data produced in that way could be described as meta-analytic or meta-algorithmic data, because they can be re-used to extend an analysis pipeline or algorithm by downstream applications.

 ## Installation